-In 2015 Pamela, a Clinical Nurse Specialist in Dementia, and her colleagues piloted the Our Story app to create a digital life story with a lady in her mid fifties who has Down syndrome.
+In 2015 Pamela Dunne, a Clinical Nurse Specialist in Dementia, and her colleagues piloted the Our Story app to create a digital life story with a lady in her mid-fifties who has Down syndrome.
 This lady loved using the Our Story app and having no prior experience in the use of IPad technology she was supported to create several chapters in her life story, her childhood, family and friends, special achievements, holidays etc. A quote from this lady on using the Our Story app “It helps me to keep my memories”.
-Following the pilot study 11 people were chosen along the spectrums from cognitively well (no dementia), early stage dementia, mid stage dementia and advanced dementia plus from a mild to a moderate and severe intellectual disability and ranging in ages from mid forties to eighty years of age, to observe how people were using the Our Story app.
+Following the pilot study 11 people were chosen along the spectrums from cognitively well (no dementia), early stage dementia, mid stage dementia and advanced dementia plus from a mild to a moderate and severe intellectual disability and ranging in ages from mid-forties to eighty years of age, to observe how people were using the Our Story app.
 The observed use informed a staff training program on the use of digital life story work to support personalised care.

 The digital life story project has continued to grow and there are now approximately 80 digital life stories in place.
 These are across a spectrum from some having people having a couple of chapters to others having 20 plus chapters.
-Some people with a mild to moderate ID use the technology independently.
+Some people with mild to moderate ID use the technology independently.
 Most use the technology with support from family/staff or volunteers.

 Digital Life Story has a value for everyone but most especially those with communication difficulties and those at risk of losing the treasured moments of their life as they age.

-Pamela Dunne CNSp, RNID, MSc, has 35 years experience working with children and adults with an intellectual disability (ID) in a variety of roles ranging from teaching, social and recreational to nursing, in Dublin, Ireland.
+Pamela Dunne CNSp, RNID, MSc, has 35 years of experience working with children and adults with an intellectual disability (ID) in a variety of roles ranging from teaching, social and recreational to nursing, in Dublin, Ireland.
 In her current role as a Clinical Nurse Specialist (CNSp) in dementia in intellectual disability she works closely with people with an ID, their families, the multi-disciplinary team and support staff in providing a comprehensive service offering baseline screening, dementia assessment and diagnosis and follow up care and supports for those diagnosed with dementia.

 Pamela’s research interests include aging well with an intellectual disability and psycho-social approaches to care.
-Pamela has led out on an award winning project, ‘Creating Digital Life Stories using iPad technology’ in the Daughters of Charity Disability Support Service.
+Pamela has led out on an award-winning project, ‘Creating Digital Life Stories using iPad technology’ in the Daughters of Charity Disability Support Service.
 This project won the Dementia Elevator award in 2015 and was a finalist in the Irish Healthcare Centre Awards in 2018.

 Our Story has been used in a similar way as part of an applied research project to create digitalised personalised stories with people who have dementia by Dr Valerie Critten and Professor Natalia Kucircova.
 Dr Critten provides a summary of this work.

-Setting: A club for people with dementia or memory problems.
+A club for people with dementia or memory problems.
 The club was for 10-12 people with a diagnosis of dementia or similar which met every Monday from 10.00-3.00, and was co-ordinated by a leader, a deputy and a number of volunteers.
 A local Housing Association helped to fund and co-ordinate this club and several others in the area.
 Three of the club members agreed to take part in the activities.

 Each of the three club members chose the subject and content of their own stories, all were mainly based on memories from their teenage years/ early twenties.

-Outline of Activities: After initial interviews with the club staff and volunteers, it was decided that Dr. Valerie Critten would introduce herself to the club members and explain about creating stories on the iPad.
+After initial interviews with the club staff and volunteers, it was decided that Dr. Valerie Critten would introduce herself to the club members and explain about creating stories on the iPad.
 Everyone took turns to learn how to use an iPad, taking photos and viewing them on the screen.
-Overall Valerie visited the club over seven weeks, helping with activities, and working individually with the three club members.
+Valerie visited the club over seven weeks, helping with activities, and working individually with the three club members.
 There were four main sessions with each club member as follows: